 - Bring a solar panel to recharge – here is the one I have.

-- Bring your own snacks on the plane or rail or car .. and for hotel room: snack mix, fruit, granola bars, instant oatmeal, popcorn (Usually its cheaper, better and healthier!)
+- Bring your own snacks on the plane or rail or car .. and for hotel room: snack mix, fruit, granola bars, nuts, instant oatmeal, popcorn (Usually its cheaper, better and healthier!)

 - Limit your swag and picking up promotional materials or handouts that will just be tossed.
 Can you access the handouts online?
 Do you really need extra plastic swag?
 Also note, if you are flying, carrying all that material back home uses energy which really does add up if everyone were to bring back a few extra pounds.

 - Take a break and meditate

 - Join the Sustainability Round Table of ALA (SustainRT) events!

 After listening to a recent webinar talk by David Selden (of the National Indian Law Library) for the American Library Association’s SustainRT I wanted to share some of the travel off set resources he provided.